Systems engineering: Modeling formalisms and graphical representations

 A graphical representation relates the various subsystems or parts of a system through functions, data, or interfaces.
-Any or each of the above methods are used in an industry based on its requirements.
-For instance, the N2 chart may be used where interfaces between systems is important.
+Any or each of the above methods is used in an industry based on its requirements.
+For instance, the N2 chart may be used where interfaces between systems are important.
 Part of the design phase is to create structural and behavioral models of the system.

-Once the requirements are understood, it is now the responsibility of a systems engineer to refine them, and to determine, along with other engineers, the best technology for a job.
+Once the requirements are understood, it is now the responsibility of a systems engineer to refine them and to determine, along with other engineers, the best technology for a job.
 At this point starting with a trade study, systems engineering encourages the use of weighted choices to determine the best option.
 A decision matrix, or Pugh method, is one way (QFD is another) to make this choice while considering all criteria that are important.
 The trade study in turn informs the design, which again affects graphic representations of the system (without changing the requirements).
 In an SE process, this stage represents the iterative step that is carried out until a feasible solution is found.
 A decision matrix is often populated using techniques such as statistical analysis, reliability analysis, system dynamics (feedback control), and optimization methods.

 Other tools

+Systems Modeling Language

 Systems Modeling Language (SysML), a modeling language used for systems engineering applications, supports the specification, analysis, design, verification and validation of a broad range of complex systems.

+Lifecycle Modeling Language

-Lifecycle Modeling Language (LML), is an open-standard modeling language designed for systems engineering that supports the full lifecycle: conceptual, utilization, support and retirement stages.
+Lifecycle Modeling Language (LML), is an open-standard modeling language designed for systems engineering that supports the full lifecycle: conceptual, utilization, support, and retirement stages.